For Safe Group Travel Post Covid Click Here

-Gaumukh Tapovan is a beautiful trek that showcases the raw beauty of Garhwal Himalayas including few remarkable peaks such as Bhagirathi, Shivling, Bhrigupanth, etc. The trek takes one to the Gangotri Glacier, a.k.a Gaumukh, the source of Ganges River and also one of the largest glaciers in India.
+Gaumukh Tapovan Trek is a beautiful trek that showcases the raw beauty of Garhwal Himalayas including few remarkable peaks such as Bhagirathi, Shivling, Bhrigupanth, etc. The Gaumukh Tapovan trek takes one to the Gangotri Glacier, a.k.a Gaumukh, the source of Ganges River and also one of the largest glaciers in India.

-The trek begins from Gangotri, which is a famous pilgrimage site and one of the Chota Char Dham temples in Uttarakhand.
-Duration of the trek is 6 days and it passes through Chirbasa, Bhojbasa, Gaumukh, and Tapovan.
-The gradient of this trek varies from Moderate to difficult and is suited for trekkers who have done at least 2 treks before.
-However, beginners having good physical fitness can also do this trek because the altitude is not much higher.
+The Gaumukh Tapovan trek begins from Gangotri, which is a famous pilgrimage site and one of the Chota Char Dham temples in Uttarakhand.
+The duration of the Gaumukh Tapovan trek is 6 days and it passes through Chirbasa, Bhojbasa, Gaumukh, and Tapovan.
+The gradient of Gaumukh trek varies from Moderate to difficult and is suited for trekkers who have done at least 2 high altitude treks before.
+However, beginners having good physical fitness can also do Gaumukh trek as the altitude is not much high.

-On the trek, one encounters the raw beauty of Gangotri National Park, rare flora and fauna, dense forest, river valleys, snow-laden massifs, and huge glaciers.
+On the Gaumukh Tapovan trek, one encounters the raw beauty of Gangotri National Park, rare flora and fauna, dense forest, river valleys, snow-laden massifs, and huge glaciers.

 Day 1 : Drive from Dehradun to Gangotri